Skoparov/pack_alg/README.md

 template<typename pack_type>
 using remove_duplicates_t = typename remove_duplicates<pack_type>::type;
 ```
-Holds a new pack with no duplicate types.
+Creates a new pack with no duplicate types.

 ####  filter
 ```